-The Board has prepared a Risk Appetite Statement and this will be kept under annual review as a minimum.
+The Board has reviewed and approved a Risk Appetite Statement and this will be kept under annual review as a minimum.
 The Executive Group is responsible for developing Risk Tolerance Statements for individual risks in support of the overall Risk Appetite Statement.